jprochazk/hebi/README.md

 The main goal is to have a reasonably feature-full language with simple (as in, can fit in a single person's head), unsurprising semantics that's easily embeddable within a Rust program.
 It isn't a priority for it to be a standalone, general-purpose language, but it isn't out of the question.

 The language design is heavily inspired by Python.
-Mu blatantly copies most of Python's syntax, and a lot of the semantics, but some parts have been removed, or changed.
+Hebi blatantly copies most of Python's syntax, and a lot of the semantics, but some parts have been removed, or changed.
 Python is very difficult to optimize, and has many quirks which make it unsuitable for embedding within another program.

 The implementation borrows a lot of ideas from [V8](https://v8.dev/).
 Ideas shamelessly stolen include:
 - Bytecode encoded with variable-width operands using a prefix opcode.